Treating cancer fatigue

 - Fasten your bra at the front first and then turn it to the back

-- Where possible do household tasks sitting down - peeling vegetables, ironing (or better still, buy clothes that don't need ironing!)
+- Where possible do household tasks sitting down – for example, peeling vegetables or washing up

-- Use a duster on a long stick and sit to do your dusting
+- Use a duster on a long stick and sit to do dusting

 - Write a shopping list and go when the shops are quiet